krmarshall/TotalWarhammerDataParser/README.md

 ## To Do
 - Fix right arrow meta tag, not always sorted correctly.
 - Add more WH2 Mods
+- Prune more props not used in frontend to save file size
 - (Done?)Fix WH3 Faction/Lords/Heroes
 - (Done?)Look through wh3 tables for new properties to prune/handle